Harsh2110/HarshTripathiWebsite/content/authors/admin/_index.md

 ---

 ## Introduction
 I belong to the city of Lucknow in India.
-Since the beginning of my education, I was always fascinated by Mathematics and Computer Science which led me to major in Statistics from the University of Delhi.
+Since the beginning of my education, I was always fascinated with Mathematics and Computer Science which led me to major in Statistics from the University of Delhi.
 After working for a couple of years in Data Science and Analytics, I am currently pursuing a Masters in Analytics and Management at London Business School.

 ## Work Experience
 After graduation, I joined one of India's leading start-ups called Cars24.
-My role there involved end-to-end Data Science, starting right from data extraction and manipulation, exploratory data analysis, machine learning modeling to the deployment of models to production.
-I worked in Cars24 for 15 months before working to Uber as a Risk Analyst, wherein I used data analytics to prevent payment fraud.
+My role there involved end-to-end Data Science, starting right from understanding the business problem, data extraction and manipulation, exploratory data analysis, machine learning modeling to the deployment of models to production.
+I worked in Cars24 for 15 months before joining Uber as a Risk Analyst, wherein I used data analytics to prevent payment fraud.

 ## Extra-Curricular Activities
 I have been a silver medalist in a national level badminton tournament in India.
 With a will to contribute my bit to the society, I joined two NGOs and educated underprivileged children.
-Additionally, I am a sports fan and I like calling myself a movie buff.

 <!---{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.